pandastrike/sdf/README.md

 * There's no formal definition of the grammar

 * There are only object, array, and string data types

-* The API is not very useful since it's entirely focused on the `sdf` CLI at the moment

-* No tests yet

 ## Dumping to JSON